tamouse/whats_the_temp_rails/README.md

 * a city name
 * an IP address
 * the string "auto:ip" which looks up your externally visible IP address

+## Development Considerations

+### Separate the external API call from the Rails app as much as possible

+The weather API is just one of several that are available.
+Separating it leaves relatively easy to replace it at some point.

+There is still a fair amount of coupling between `WeatherService` and `WeatherAPI` but in a truly well-constrtucted API class, it should be able to handle the form the service is expecting, even if that invovles some translation of field names and structures.
+I didn't go to that extend to provide an exhaustive manifold here, since it's too much for a coding sample.

+## Use a service object for the weather

+Another place of abstraction that provides a place for the app to perform caching on the calls, handling the responses from the API, and giving the contraller an object to query about the weather.

+## Slim controller

+The `WeathersController` provides the parameter validation, dispatching the `WeatherService` and creating a `Reading` entry, then marshallling whatever is needed for the views.

+## Views

+The views are limited to an opening page with no data, but a form inviting the user to submit some data to get the current temperature.

+The views use a partial form that lets them share the input form.

+There is no view for the create action since it only redirects to the show action.

+## Caching

+To fulfill the requirement to cache the weather responses for 30 minutes, I chose to use Rails Caching in the `WeatherService`.
+This works rather well, but there are some other concerns.
+When the cached entry comes back, the controller still makes a `Reading` record in the database.
+This needlessly creates records, and wastes space.

+Rails caching is the means to acheiving the caching effect, but I think it would be better to cache the `Reading` record rather than build a hew one.
+My initial instinct is to build this into the `WeatherService` but perhaps its more appropriate to split that functionality into two services, one that deals with `Reading` caching and the other that is called only on a cache miss.